 Use fluoride, but not too much.
 Fluoride helps keep your teeth strong.
 It is especially helpful for children and teens.
 Too much fluoride, however, can damage teeth.
 If your city has fluoridated water, you may want to avoid fluoridated toothpaste.
 Ask your dentist to learn how to get the right amount of fluoride.

 If you notice that you are having some problems with your teeth, such as pain or chipping, you’ll want to go to the dentist immediately.
 Putting off visiting the dentist can cause more damage.
 It is generally cheaper to take care of the problem right away.

 Brush ALL of your teeth, every single time.
 The act of brushing your teeth seems simple enough, so why do so many people do it incorrectly.
 A recent survey of dentists reveals that one of the most common mistakes people make is brushing only their front teeth.
 Don’t focus on brushing only the teeth that other people see.
 Your molars and other back teeth are equally important, so don’t neglect them!

 As you floss, focus on just one tooth before turning your attention to the next one.
 Work the floss down to your gum line and then carefully pull it back up to get rid of any plaque that has accumulated.
 In a back-and-forth motion, rub the floss so that it cleans the tooth well.

 Make sure that the toothpaste you use contains fluoride.
 While there are natural toothpastes available that do not list this as an ingredient, they do not provide the level of protection fluoride does.
 You have a much higher chance of developing dental issues if you use one of these brands.

-As was stated earlier, it is vital for you to go to the dentist twice a year for regular checkups.
+As was stated earlier, it is vital for you to go to the dentist in Sandpoint twice a year for regular checkups.
 It is true that you only get dental X-rays once a year.
 However, going back for that second cleaning six months later helps to ensure that your dental health will remain optimal as time goes by.